-How to Make a Tote Bag: Upcycling Old Clothes into New Items
+How to Make a Canvas Tote Bag: Upcycling Old Clothes into New Items

-Upcycling is a progressively ample trend for the eco-conscious among us who want to lower their negative impact upon the environment.
+Did you ever think of turning old clothes/items into Canvas tote bag instead of just throwing them away?
+Well, Upcycling is a progressively big trend for the eco-conscious among us who want to lower their negative impact upon the environment.
 In our thrift age, turning old clothes or items into new ones brings together the best of both worlds of eco-friendliness and DIY creativity.
-Today, we will see a few ideas on how to make a tote bag out of clothes/pieces you already have, but you do not want to throw away or donate!
+Today, we want to show you several ways of making a canvas tote bag out of clothes/pieces you already have, but you do not want to throw away or donate!

 What is Upcycling?